Powermongur/KoreanKibodeu/README.md

 With Kibodeu you get all features for free with no ads.
 Open Source aswell.

-## Kibodeu vs Real korean keyboard
+## Kibodeu vs Real korean keyboard / stickers / covers

 - No cost
 - Compatibility

 **No cost**

-No need to pay for additional hardware or software.
+No need to pay for additional hardware, stickers or covers

 **Compatibility**

-Im not sure wich keyboard layout the korean keyboard is based off, but if you have a keyboard where special characters are in a difference place than the korean keyboard you will have a hard time using your native language.
+Im not sure wich keyboard layout the korean keyboard is based off, but if you have a keyboard where special characters are different from the korean keyboard layout you will have a hard time using your native language input.
+So you end up putting stickers on the korean keyboard and you probably bought the keyboard to avoid stickers in the first place.
+The only other solution is to buy a cover or stickers for your native keyboard that only covers the hangeul keys, unless some of those differ.

 # [a link](https://www.google.com/)